micmejia/bible-dump/AMPC/John/John 16.md

 And when that time comes, you will ask nothing of Me [you will need to ask Me no questions].
-I assure you, most solemnly I tell you, that My Father will grant you whatever you ask in My Name [as [^a]presenting all that I Am].
+I assure you, most solemnly I tell you, that My Father will grant you whatever you ask in My Name [as presenting all that I Am].